-- 4. Shall, within three (3) working days following each Faculty Senate meeting, prepare a list of Faculty Senate recommendations which require administrative action. - 5.
-Shall prepare and present to each Faculty Senate meeting a cumulative list of all Faculty Senate recommendations to the Administration which are waiting action by the Chief Academic Officer of the College.
+- 5. Shall prepare and present to each Faculty Senate meeting a cumulative list of all Faculty Senate recommendations to the Administration which are waiting action by the Chief Academic Officer of the College.
 The list shall include the titles of the recommendations and the dates on which these were submitted to the Chief Academic Officer. - 6.
 Shall carry on the necessary correspondence of the Faculty Senate. - 7.
 Shall, with the approval of the Chief Academic Officer, be provided administrative assistance. - 8.
-Shall be held responsible for the records and other physical property assigned to the Faculty Senate. - D. The Sergeant-at-Arms/Treasurer. - 1.
-Shall be responsible for maintaining the order of the meetings of the General Faculty and the Faculty Senate. - 2.
+Shall be held responsible for the records and other physical property assigned to the Faculty Senate.

+D. The Sergeant-at-Arms/Treasurer.

+- 1. Shall be responsible for maintaining the order of the meetings of the General Faculty and the Faculty Senate. - 2.
 Shall be responsible for interpretation and resolution of questions of order during the course of a formal meeting of the General Faculty and Faculty Senate.
 Shall be the authority en residence regarding Robert's Rules of Order Newly Revised. - 3.
 Shall prepare an annual budget for the Faculty Senate, if required. - 4.
-Shall be responsible for collection of any dues assessed by vote of the General Faculty, and for reporting all disbursements, collections and financial accounts to the Faculty Senate and the General Faculty. - E. Provision for Absence. - 1.
-In the absence of the President of the Faculty Senate, the duties of that office shall devolve to the President-elect. - 2.
+Shall be responsible for collection of any dues assessed by vote of the General Faculty, and for reporting all disbursements, collections and financial accounts to the Faculty Senate and the General Faculty.

+E. Provision for Absence.

+- 1. In the absence of the President of the Faculty Senate, the duties of that office shall devolve to the President-elect. - 2.
 In the absence of the President-elect, the duties of that office shall devolve to the Secretary and Sergeant-at-Arms/Treasurer in that order. - 3.
 In the absence of the Secretary, the duties of that office shall be assumed by a qualified substitute arranged for by the Secretary, if possible, or by the President.